cartesi/docs/docs/tutorials/generic-script/cartesi-machine.md

   --rm $CARTESI_PLAYGROUND_DOCKER cartesi-machine-stored-hash $MACHINE_TEMP_DIR/)
 ```

 As in our previous test, we specify the `rootfs-python-jwt.ext2` file as the root file-system, along with an input drive.
-This time, however, we also define an output drive, where the resulting data is to be written.
+This time, however, we also define an output drive, where the resulting data should be written to.
 Moreover, the input drive is  no longer mapped to the `input.py` file, since Descartes will take care of inserting data into it, as well as retrieving data from the output drive.
 Aside from that, we changed the command line to save the input script to a file, make that file executable, and then run it using the Linux shell.
 The shell will automatically interpret the first *shebang line* and fire the appropriate interpreter by itself.

 Now we can build the machine template and store it by executing: